-I grew up in the midst of the rural farmlands of eastern North Carolina (yep, tobacco and college basketball country).
-I moved to Asheville in the western part of the state in 2003 to attend college at the University of North Carolina – Asheville (Go Bulldogs!) and remained in the area following graduation.
+I grew up in the midst of the rural farmlands of eastern North Carolina (tobacco and college basketball territory).
+I moved to Asheville in the western part of the state in 2003 to attend college at the University of North Carolina – Asheville and remained in the area following graduation.
 After an eight-month stay in the Queen City of Charlotte (for a change of scenery), I returned to my eastern North Carolina roots and am currently residing in the bustling capital of Raleigh.

-So here I now sit, a freelance writer with a caffeine addiction, who gets high off the smell of old books and occasionally strings a few rhyming words together for pure enjoyment.
-I’m also a BMI-affiliated songwriter looking to set the world on fire with my clever lyrics and restless heart.
-At any given time, you can find me sipping on coffee or tea, reading a book or knitting a scarf, staring out the window at the rain, and wondering which world I should conquer next.
+So, here I am now, a freelance writer with a caffeine addiction, who gets high off the smell of old books and occasionally strings together a few rhyming words for pure enjoyment.
+At any given time, you can find me sipping on coffee, tea, or wine, reading a book or knitting a scarf, staring out the window at the rain, and wondering which world I should conquer next.

 “Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t.” – Rikki Rogers